FT81xMania/GD23ZUTX/README.md

 Last month of May, a member of the Team, we left.
 We move on.
 Without any interest, we publish this library altruistically.

-# December 4, 2019  Update initial.
-Add support for Teensy 4 and SdFat beta 2 labeled as GD23ZUTX
+# December 4, 2019  Update.
+Add support for Teensy 4, labeled as GD23ZUTX
 # June 7, 2018      Release initial.
 Labeled as GD23ZU

 1. Library based on [James Bowman](https://github.com/jamesbowman/gd2-lib)